streamnative/pulsar-hub/connectors/azure-blob-storage-sink/v3.3.2.7/azure-blob-storage-sink.md

 | `jsonAllowNaN`                  | Boolean | False    | false     | false        | Recognize 'NaN', 'INF', '-INF' as legal floating number values when formatType=`json`.
 Since JSON specification does not allow such values this is a non-standard feature and disabled by default.                                                                                                                                                                                    |
 | `includeTopicToMetadata`        | Boolean | False    | false     | false        | Include the topic name to the metadata.                                                                                                                                                                                                                                                                                                                                               |

+There are three methods to authenticate with Azure Blob Storage:
+1. `azureStorageAccountConnectionString`: This method involves using the Azure Blob Storage connection string for authentication.
+It's the simplest method as it only requires the connection string.
+2. `azureStorageAccountSASToken`: This method uses a Shared Access Signature (SAS) token for the Azure Blob Storage account.
+When using this method, you must also set the `endpoint`.
+3. `azureStorageAccountName` and `azureStorageAccountKey`: This method uses the Azure Blob Storage account name and account key for authentication.
+Similar to the SAS token method, you must also set the `endpoint` when using this method.

 ## Advanced features

 ### Data format types

-Cloud Storage Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
+Azure Blob Storage Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
 The default format is JSON.
 With current implementation, there are some limitations for different formats:

 This table lists the Pulsar Schema types supported by the writers.